 Co-first authors: Mohammad Sadiq Jeeyavudeen and Mairi Crosby.

 Author contributions: Jeeyavudeen MS and Crossby M substantially contributed to the conception of the work and performed literature search, interpretation of relevant literature, article drafting, revision and Figure preparation and share the first authorship; Pappachan JM contributed to the literature search and revision of the article critically for important intellectual content; All authors have read and approved the final version of the manuscript.

-MSJ and JMP are highly experienced clinicians specializing in the management of diabetes during pregnancy.
+Jeeyavudeen MS and Pappachan JM are highly experienced clinicians specializing in the management of diabetes during pregnancy.
 Their extensive clinical work in Type 1 Diabetes Mellitus (T1DM) has significantly influenced the care of pregnant patients with diabetes.
-Both MSJ and JMP have contributed to the field through numerous publications related to T1DM and are active members of the national societies and working group for diabetes management in pregnancy, reflecting their commitment to improving clinical practices and guidelines.
-In addition, MC's role in the team is characterized by a strong focus on systematic reviews, demonstrating an enthusiasm for comprehensive, evidence-based approaches.
-MC’s work in synthesizing research findings complements the clinical insights provided by MSJ and JMP, collectively forming a comprehensive approach to T1DM management in pregnancy.
+Both Jeeyavudeen MS and Pappachan JM have contributed to the field through numerous publications related to T1DM and are active members of the national societies and working group for diabetes management in pregnancy, reflecting their commitment to improving clinical practices and guidelines.
+In addition, Crossby M's role in the team is characterized by a strong focus on systematic reviews, demonstrating an enthusiasm for comprehensive, evidence-based approaches.
+Crossby M’s work in synthesizing research findings complements the clinical insights provided by Jeeyavudeen MS and Pappachan JM, collectively forming a comprehensive approach to T1DM management in pregnancy.
 This integration of clinical expertise and research-based knowledge ensures that patient care is both effective and aligned with the latest scientific advancements

 Corresponding author: Joseph M Pappachan, FRCP, MD, Academic Editor, Consultant Physician-Scientist, Professor, Department of Endocrinology and Metabolism, Lancashire Teaching Hospitals NHS Trust, Sharoe Green Lane, Preston PR2 9HT, United Kingdom. drpappachan@yahoo.co.in